modulo-medito/ti-c2000-cmake-meson/README.md

 Key features listed below:
 1. Can be built with CMake
+2. Can be built with Meson
-2. Can be built with TI Code Composer Studio (CCS)
+3. Can be built with TI Code Composer Studio (CCS)
-3. With FreeRTOS operating system
+4. With FreeRTOS operating system

 ## How to build the project?